dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation1.md

 Broadly, my observations are;

 - it's very hard to find a working example of a stapled & revoked certificate - none of the CA demo revoked certificate endpoints stapled (or stapled a correct) revoked OCSP response - I was hoping to see how browsers handled such a response (without setting up through my own demoCA)
-- CRLs died off some years ago, favouring OCSP... now OCSP is dying off, favouring CRLs, but using an alternate distribution mechanism to endpoints such as CRLite & CRLsets
+- CRLs died off some years ago, favouring OCSP... now OCSP is dying off, favouring some forms of CRLs, but using alternate distribution mechanisms to some (browser) endpoints such as CRLite & CRLsets
 - it's unclear how CRLite/CRLsets apply outwith the typical browser/browser engine models

-A key point - many of these revocation standards/protocols etc. feel like they are dancing round an a fairly obvious solution which OCSP stapling re-enforces - short lived certificates seem like answer.
+A key point - many of these revocation standards/protocols etc. feel like they are dancing round an a fairly obvious solution which OCSP stapling conceptually re-enforces - short lived certificates seem like answer.

-With OCSP stapling, services are effectively asking their CAs for a signed object, with a shorter expiry time than the *real* certificate, that declares whether the certificate remains valid or not, and offering that to clients alongside the certificate itself.Given that identity verification for issuance (which I covered in [this post](/posts/service-certificates/#the-serviceserver-identification-model)) can now be an automated, and rapidly checked process, it feels like short lived certificates will be the far simpler approach, typically avoiding the need for revocation checks at all.
+With OCSP stapling, services are effectively asking their CAs for a signed object, with a shorter expiry time than the *real* certificate, that declares whether the certificate remains valid or not, and offering that to clients alongside the certificate itself.
+Given that identity verification for issuance (which I covered in [this post](/posts/service-certificates/#the-serviceserver-identification-model)) is more commonly automated, and entails online processes (instead of older approahces involving some manual human action), it feels like short lived certificates will be the far simpler approach, typically avoiding the need for much of the revocation protocols and technologies.